vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 </div>
 ```

 -   If a fragment of the DOM tree is deleted during workflow (using the `destruct` method of the `i-bem__dom` module), block instances are also deleted with it if their HTML elements are all located in this fragment.
-Before deleting a block instance, the `js` modifier is deleted so that the block [instance destructors](#instance-destructors) are executed.
+Before deleting a block instance, the `js` modifier is deleted so that the block's [instance destructors](#instance-destructors) are executed.

 ------------------------------------------------------------------------